 Raven’s Report Builder opens up an entire world of possibilities when it comes to reporting.
 Most people use reports as a recurring status update on active marketing campaigns, but reports can be used for so much more than that.
+We’ve previously written on minimalist marketing reports, but this article will give a more detailed reporting walkthrough.

 For example, what if your goal were to acquire new business?
 Try creating a prospect report using Report Builder.
 Creating a prospect report can be done much more quickly than you might think, especially if you use a previous report as a template to save you time.